gdavidbutler/pthreadChannel/README.md

   * Monitoring of Channel demand is supported.
 (See [squint](#example) for an example of [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation).)
 * A pthread can Put/Get on any number of Channels.
   * Unicast (One) and Multicast (All) operations are supported.
 (See [squint](#example).)
 * The canonical Channel use is a transfer of a pointer to heap.
 (Delegating locking complexities to a heap management implementation e.g. realloc and free.)
-(See [primes](#example).)
   * Putting pthread:
     ````C
     m = malloc(...);